tnzl/MinMaxLLM/README_developer.md

 8. Migrate build system from Visual Studio to Ninja
    - Use VS Code for debugging
    - Create a starter's guide for this setup
+9. Enable all the qwen3 models of different sizes

 ### Code Quality & Cleanup
 1. Correct parameter name formatting in matmul AVX (should be M, K, N order)